-- 177. City employees shall, subject to the procedures established by the Controller, be reimbursed for the reasonable and actual costs of meals upon presentation of receipts in the following circumstances: - 178.
-When an employee is required by his/her department to attend a meeting at which a meal is served and such meal is billed to the employee; - 179.
-When an employee is traveling overnight out of the City on City business.
+- 179. City employees shall, subject to the procedures established by the Controller, be reimbursed for the reasonable and actual costs of meals upon presentation of receipts in the following circumstances: - 180.
+When an employee is required by his/her department to attend a meeting at which a meal is served and such meal is billed to the employee; - 181.
+When an employee is traveling overnight out of the City on City business. - 182.
+When an employee works longer than ten (10) hours at a remote location, the City shall provide the employee with a meal or pay the employee the current per diem rate for the meal.